avalanche-foundation/ACPs/ACPs/113-provable-randomness/README.md

 However, the effectiveness of this attack is significantly limited for the following reasons:
 - Limited options: While colluding attackers expand their potential random number choices, the overall pool remains immense (2^32 possibilities).
 This drastically reduces their ability to target a specific value.
 - Protocol's countermeasure: The protocol automatically eliminates any bias introduced by previous proposals once an honest proposer submits their block.
+- Detectability: Exploitation of this attack vector is readily identifiable.
+A successful attack necessitates coordinated collusion among multiple nodes to synchronize their proposer slots for a specific block height ( the proposer slot order are known in advance ).
+Subsequent to this alignment, a designated node constructs the block proposal.
+The network maintains a record of the proposer slot utilized for each block.
+A value of zero for the proposer slot unequivocally indicates the absence of an exploit.
+Increasing values correlate with a heightened risk of exploitation.
+It is important to note that non-zero slot numbers may also arise from transient network disturbances.

 In essence, while this attack is theoretically possible, its practical impact is negligible due to the vast number of potential outcomes and the protocol's inherent safeguards.

+## Open Questions

+### How would the proposed changes impact the proposer selection and their inherit bias ?

+The proposed modifications will not influence the selection process for block proposers.
+Proposers retain the ability to determine which transactions are included in a block.
+This inherent proposer bias remains unchanged and is unaffected by the proposed changes.

 ## Copyright